The submission window for proposals is now closed. Presenters will be notified of the selection committee decisions on August 1, 2023.

 These six strands encompass the most important work of school boards, plus there is a category for sponsored sessions that include a vendor.
 Use them as a framework to think about topics in which other boards would benefit from your experiences.

-Visionary Leadership – Strategic planning and implementation, innovative practices, trends in education and technology, district culture, professional development, collaborative process, board-superintendent roles and responsibilities, superintendent search and evaluation, facilities planning, leadership in times of crisis, post-pandemic transformation.
+Visionary Leadership – Strategic planning and implementation, innovative practices, trends in education and technology, district culture, professional development, collaborative process, board-superintendent roles and responsibilities, superintendent search and evaluation, facilities planning and leadership in times of crisis.

 Effective Governance – Policy and legal issues, district oversight, accountability, board governance tools, finance, budgeting, collective bargaining, governing during a crisis, lessons from virtual meetings and events, effective meeting practices, and parliamentary procedure.